-1. Indicators: Access to the Territory Are there any reports (NGO reports, media, testimonies, etc.) of border and returned without examination of their protection needs? people refused entry at ☐ Yes ☐ No the 2.
-Is there a border monitoring system in place? ☐ Yes ⊠ No
+1. Indicators: Access to the Territory Are there any reports (NGO reports, media, testimonies, etc.) of border and returned without examination of their protection needs?
+2. Is there a border monitoring system in place? 🗌 Yes  No

 EU rules foresee that countries in the passport-free Schengen zone can only establish temporary border controls under exceptional circumstances.
 In December 2015, Sweden introduced internal border controls.
 Please see the 2018 AIDA report for a historical background and legal aspects on the border controls.